-C. Promote resident lease accountability to transition from legacy public housing to other subsidy models

-Status: VIHA will educate resident council members on lease provisions with emphasis on the Community Service and Self-Sufficiency requirement.
+Promote resident lease accountability to transition from legacy public housing to other subsidy models Status: VIHA will educate resident council members on lease provisions with emphasis on the Community Service and Self-Sufficiency requirement.
 VIHA will seek community service placement opportunities with government agencies, the non-profit sector, the business sector, the VIHA Governing Board and through the members of the FSS Program Coordinating Committee.

-D. Develop action plan to increase resident financial literacy to participate in homeownership initiatives

-Status: VIHA will continue to work closely with property managers, duly elected resident leaders and other interest community stakeholders to conduct resident meetings with the goal of orienting, educating, and encouraging residents about importance and benefits of resident council membership.
+D. Develop action plan to increase resident financial literacy to participate in homeownership initiatives Status: VIHA will continue to work closely with property managers, duly elected resident leaders and other interest community stakeholders to conduct resident meetings with the goal of orienting, educating, and encouraging residents about importance and benefits of resident council membership.
 VIHA will continue to identify interested residents, aid, support, schedule coordination and conduct resident council elections in accordance with HUD guidelines.

-E. Implement public relations and education programs for residents, landlords and the public to understand the value of Housing Choice vouchers.
+E. Coordinate public relations and education programs for residents, landlords and the public to understand the value of Housing Choice vouchers.

-Status: VIHA will distribute posters, flyers, and brochures for the Family Self-Sufficiency program (FSS), within VIHA communities, during annual resident certification, and in the broader community.
-VIHA will showcase resident programs and successful outcomes.
-VIHA will participate in community fairs and events which align with current agency priorities and initiatives.
+Status: VIHA will distribute posters, flyers, and brochures for the Family Self-Sufficiency (FSS) program within VIHA communities, during annual resident certification, and in the broader community.
+VIHA will also promote these programs through social media and its webpage.
+Additionally, VIHA will showcase resident programs and successful outcomes and participate in community fairs and events that align with current agency priorities and initiatives.